dearkx/AppDemoRepo/README.md

 4 : Fetch the user details by meetUpID
- A- > if user id will be in db return the user details.
+ A- > if user id will be in db return the user details.<br/>
- B-> if not then it will throw the exception http://localhost:8080/meetup/meetUpID/1
+ B-> if not then it will throw the exception<br/> http://localhost:8080/meetup/meetUpID/1

-5: Fetch the All user details : http://localhost:8080/meetup/all
+5: Fetch the All user details :<br/>
+http://localhost:8080/meetup/all